smallab/raspicam-meets-cinder-on-raspi4/README.md

 ## Raspicam

-Start by allowing the use of the camera in `sudo raspi-config` : Interfaces/Camera…
+Start by allowing the use of the camera.
+Via the Terminal, use `sudo raspi-config`: choose Interfaces, Camera, and say that you want it enabled.
+Via the GUI open the raspberry menu, choose Preferences, Interfaces, Camera and click on the "enabled" radio button.
+If you want to learn more about the official camera and its use, follow the [official guide](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/2)

 Of interest for RaspiCam:
 https://qengineering.eu/install-gstreamer-1.18-on-raspberry-pi-4.html